Phlow/feeling-responsive/pages/development.md

 permalink: "/development/"
 ---

-We are in the process of installing five [Kerlink](http://www.kerlink.fr/en/) gateways across the University campus.
+We are in the process of installing [Kerlink](http://www.kerlink.fr/en/) gateways at up to five sites across the University campus.
 In the first instance, data sent to the gateways will be accessed via [The Things Network](https://www.thethingsnetwork.org).